r2d32/OS_class_repository/homework/csi-fs/HEXDUMP.md

   00001df0  00 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00  |................|
 ```
 The inode for *non-empty1*.

+> JD: Here, for example, you claim the inode for *non-empty1*.
+But, based on
+>     the directory data block you show later, the inode is actually `0e` and
+>     should therefore be located in `1e80`—you are off by one.
+Had you made
+>     these computations more explicit, tracking this down would have been
+>     easier to do.

 ```
   00001e00  b4 81 e8 03 00 00 00 00  fd 6e 69 53 0d 6f 69 53  |.........niS.oiS|
   00001e10  ef 6e 69 53 00 00 00 00  e8 03 01 00 00 00 00 00  |.niS............|